enthought/envisage/docs/source/tasks_user_manual/extensibility.rst

 The user is free to supplement these items by contributing additional global task extensions.
-For example, to provide a simple mechanism for changing tasks, one might add an addition to the "View" menu with the builtin task switcher as its factory (see ``enthought.pyface.tasks.action.api.TaskChangeMenuManager``).
+For example, to provide a simple mechanism for changing tasks, one might add include the built-in task switching group in the "View" menu, either at the toplevel or as a sub-menu (see ``enthought.pyface.tasks.action.api.TaskToggleGroup``).
+For switching between windows, Tasks includes the ``TaskWindowToggleGroup``.
+This class, as well as several other menu-related conveniences, can be found in ``enthought.envisage.ui.tasks.action.api``.

 .. rubric:: Footnotes